purpleneutral/chatalot/README.md

 # Chatalot

+**This repository has moved.**

+Chatalot is developed and maintained by Seglamater.
+For the latest releases, documentation, and updates, visit https://seglamater.app.

+This GitHub copy is an archived, unmaintained mirror — please do not deploy it

 **Your chat.
 Your server.
 Your rules.**

 Chatalot is a self-hosted chat platform for friends, teams, and communities who refuse to hand their conversations to corporations.
 Real-time messaging, voice and video calls, end-to-end encryption, and a desktop app — all running on hardware you control.